-(1) Source: U.S. Department of Education, National Center for Education Statistics, Projections of Education Statistics to 2024 (NCES, September 2016), Enrollment in Postsecondary Institutions

-(2) Source: Trends in College Pricing, © 2017 The College Board, www.collegeboard.collegeboard.co.collegeboard.co.collegeboard.colle for each school type.
-In doing so, we utilize injormation from the US Department of Education, National Center for Education Statistics, Projections of Education Statistics to 2024 (NCES, September 2016), in Integrated Postsecondary Education Data System (IPEDS), College Board - Trends in Student Aid 2017, © 2017 The College Board, ewww.collegeboard.org, College Board - Trends in Student Pricing 2017, © 2017 The College Board, www.collegeboard.org, National Student Clearinghouse - Term Enrollment Estimates and Company Analysis.
+- (1) Source: U.S. Department of Education, National Center for Education Statistics, Projections of Education Statistics to 2024 (NCES, September 2016), Enrollment in Postsecondary Institutions - (2) Source: Total post-secondary education, National Center for Education Statistics, Projections of Education Statistics and multiplying by the estimated by Sallie Mae determining the full-time equivalents for both graduates and undergraduates and multiplying by the estimated by Sallie Mae determining the full-time equivalents for both graduates and undergraduates and multiplying by the estimated by Sallie Mae determining the full-time equivalents for both graduates and undergraduates and multiplying by the estimated by Sallie Mae and the Sa Postsecondary Education Data System (IPEDS), College Board -Trends in Student Sid 2017, © 2017 The College Board, www.collegeboard.org, College Board -Trends in Student Clearinghouse - Term Enrollment Estimates and Company Analysis.
 Other sources for these data points also exist publicly and may vary from our computed estimates.
 NCES, IPEDS, and College Board restate their data annually, which may cause previously reported results to vary.
 We have also restated figures in our Company Analysis to standardize all costs of attendance to dollars not adjusted for inflation.
-This has a minimal important on historically-stated numbers.
+This has a minimal impact on historically-stated numbers.